iraikov/chicken-lexgen/README.md

 ## Version History

+* 8.2 Removed yasos dependency [thanks to Noeal Cragg]
-* 8.9 Ported to CHICKEN 5 and yasos collections interface
+* 8.1 Ported to CHICKEN 5 and yasos collections interface
 * 7.1 Bug fix in bind*  [thanks to Peter Bex]
 * 7.0 Added bind* and rebind* variants of bind and rebind [thanks to Peter Bex]
 * 6.1-6.2 Corrected behavior of the tok combinator so that the failure continuation is invoked upon end-of-input [thanks to Chris Salch]